zdimension/blog/_posts/2023-12-23-calculator-review-burroughs-c3155.md

 {% picture PXL_20231222_185727353.jpg --alt The lower and upper halves of the calculator; the first one contains the main circuit and the display, the second one contains the keyboard circuitry. %}

-Close-up of the (dusty) Nixie tubes:
+Close-up of the (dusty) VFD tubes:

-{% picture PXL_20231222_185929021.jpg --alt A close-up of the Nixie tube display, showing the metal front panel, the grid, and a few tubes. %}
+{% picture PXL_20231222_185929021.jpg --alt A close-up of the VFD tube display, showing the metal front panel, the grid, and a few tubes. %}

 The display assembly is mounted on the main circuit board using some sort of extension port, so it's easily removable: